 New Jersey Tour with a visit to Carlo’s Bakery

 Do you want to pay a visit to Carlo’s Bakery and combine it with a few other New Jersey sights?
 Then book this tour!
 The bus departs Manhattan for New Jersey and stops at, among others, Carlo’s Bakery (where you will have time to enjoy Buddy’s creations), Frank Sinatra’s house and the Empty Sky Memorial from which you have a beautiful view of the New York Skyline.

 Tip: Another famous Italian-American in New Jersey, although fictional, is of course Tony Soprano.
 If you are a fan of the series, The Sopranos Tour is a fun way to see more famous sites in New Jersey.

 Carlo’s Bake Shop

 Thanks to the success of the TLC show, ‘Cake Boss’ and the popularity of Carlo’s Bakery, in 2013 Buddy Valastro opened Carlo’s Bake Shop in Manhattan.
-Sit down at one of the tables in this cozy café while you enjoy your purchases.
+Sit down at one of the tables in this cosy café while you enjoy your purchases.
 Carlo’s Bake Shop sell Carlo’s Bakery specialities, in addition to coffee and tea.
 Carlo’s Bake Shop is open daily from 07:00 to 24:00.

 Getting to Carlo’s Bake Shop

 Carlo’s Bake Shop is on the corner of Port Authority Bus Terminal.
-The bakery is centrally located and is about an eight minute walk from Times Square.
+The bakery is centrally located and is about an eight-minute walk from Times Square.
 Carlo’s Bake Shop is also easy to reach by subway.
-Get off at subway stop 42 St & Port Authority Bus Terminal, subway lines A, C and E stop here.
+Get off at subway stop 42 St & Port Authority Bus Terminal, subway lines A, C, and E stop here.
 The bakery can be found at street level.